PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dnscrypt.rst

     :param int begin: Unix timestamp from when the certificate is valid
     :param int end: Unix timestamp from until the certificate is valid
     :param DNSCryptExchangeVersion version: The exchange version to use.
 Possible values are ``DNSCryptExchangeVersion::VERSION1`` (default, X25519-XSalsa20Poly1305) and ``DNSCryptExchangeVersion::VERSION2`` (X25519-XChacha20Poly1305)

+  .. method:: DNSCryptContext:getCurrentCertificate() -> DNSCryptCert

+    .. deprecated:: 1.3.0
+      Removed as it relied on one certificate.
+See :meth:`DNSCryptContext:getCertificate`.

+   Return the current certificate.

+  .. method:: DNSCryptContext:getOldCertificate() -> DNSCryptCert

+    .. deprecated:: 1.3.0
+      Removed as it relied on one certificate.

+   Return the previous certificate.

+  .. method:: DNSCryptContext:hasOldCertificate() -> bool

+    .. deprecated:: 1.3.0
+      Removed as it relied on one certificate.

+    Whether or not the context has a previous certificate, from a certificate rotation.

   .. method:: DNSCryptContext:getCertificate(index) -> DNSCryptCert